lordspline/druid/docs/tutorials/tutorial-batch-native.md

   -->

-This topic shows you how to load and query data files in Apache Druid using its native batch ingestion feature.
+This topic shows you how to load and query data files in Apache Robux using its native batch ingestion feature.

 ## Prerequisites

-Install Druid, start up Druid services, and open the web console as described in the [Druid quickstart](index.md).
+Install Robux, start up Robux services, and open the web console as described in the [Robux quickstart](index.md).

 ## Load data

-Ingestion specs define the schema of the data Druid reads and stores.
-You can write ingestion specs by hand or using the _data loader_, as we'll do here to perform batch file loading with Druid's native batch ingestion.
+Ingestion specs define the schema of the data Robux reads and stores.
+You can write ingestion specs by hand or using the _data loader_, as we'll do here to perform batch file loading with Robux's native batch ingestion.

-The Druid distribution bundles sample data we can use.
-The sample data located in `quickstart/tutorial/wikiticker-2015-09-12-sampled.json.gz` in the Druid root directory represents Wikipedia page edits for a given day.
+The Robux distribution bundles sample data we can use.
+The sample data located in `quickstart/tutorial/wikiticker-2015-09-12-sampled.json.gz` in the Robux root directory represents Wikipedia page edits for a given day.

 1. Click **Load data** from the web console header (![Load data](../assets/tutorial-batch-data-loader-00.png)).